jhollist/yale_r_2018/lessons/2_r_basics.md

 The `#` indicates a comment.
 You can put whatever else you'd like after this, but on the same line as the `#`.
 R will not evaluate it.
 Multiple `#####`, are still just seen as a comment.
 When commenting your code, err on the side of too much!
 Also, you will see `()`, `[]`, and `{}` used in R code.
 The `()` indicates a function (almost always), the `[]` indicates indexing (grabbing values by the location), and the `{}` groups code that is meant to be run together and is usually used when programming functions in R.

-### Exercise 1.2

-For this second exercise we are going to get used to using some basic functions.
-Use the yellow stickies when you have completed, and blue stickies if you are running into problems.

-1. Save your work in a script, make sure "r7_introR.R" file you created in Exercise 1 is open.
-Enter your commands into this script.
-2. Add in a comment line to separate this section.
-It should look something like: `# Exercise 1.2: Getting used to functions and basic syntax`.
-2. Use the `print` function.
-Remember, use the "run" button or `ctrl-enter` in RStudio to have R interpret it and print something to the screen.
-3. Combine `mean` and `rnorm` to return the mean value of a set of random numbers.

 ## Packages

 The base install of R is quite powerful, but you will soon have a need or desire to go beyond this.
 Packages provide this ability.
 They are a standardized method for extending R with new methods, techniques, and programming functionality.
 There is a lot to say about packages regarding finding them, using them, etc., but for now let's focus just on the basics.

 ### CRAN

 One of the reasons for R's popularity is CRAN, [The Comprehensive R Archive Network](http://cran.r-project.org/).
 This is where you download R and also where most will gain access to packages (there are other places, but that is for later).
 Not much else to say about this now other than to be aware of it.
-As of 2018-03-02, there are 12221 on CRAN!
+As of 2018-03-05, there are 12190 on CRAN!

 ### Installing packages